 We research information about the Dinosaurs and engage the public in the re-telling of their history.
 The 30+ Grade-1 listed sculptures that make up the Crystal Palace Dinosaurs are absolutely vital objects in the history of science.
 They were the first ever attempt to model full-scale replicas of extinct animals, especially dinosaurs, and one of the first examples of natural history-based ‘edu-tainment’.
-Perhaps (unfairly) best known for their inaccuracies now, they were in fact incredible reconstructions for the mid-nineteenth century, reflecting a huge amount of thought, research and detail, as well as being visual spectacles.
+Perhaps (unfairly) best known for their inaccuracies now, they were in fact pioneering reconstructions for the mid-nineteenth century, reflecting the latest scientific knowledge and skilled artistry, as well as being visual spectacles.

 You can also find more information on our blog, for example on how the sculptures were made, the famous ‘Dinner in the Iguandon’ hosted by Benjamin Waterhouse Hawkins, and the history of dinosaurs after Crystal Palace.
 This video also provides a nice summary of the story of the Crystal Palace Dinosaurs.

 Benjamin Waterhouse Hawkins was the sculptor responsible for the statues that today are remembered as the Crystal Palace Dinosaurs.
 He was a natural history artist of international reputation.
 His sculptures were set in a landscape designed by Joseph Paxton that also included hillside illustrations of economic geology created by Professor David Ansted.
-This section of the park was constructed 1853-1855 and has remained largely as it appeared to visitors when the park opened.
+This section of the park was constructed 1853-1855 to accompany the relocation of the Crystal Palace from Hyde Park to Sydenham Hill in south London following the Great Exhibition of 1851, and has remained largely as it appeared to visitors when the park opened.
 The statues are the first ever attempt to interpret paleontological discoveries as full-scale, full-bodied, living animals.

 Crystal Palace Park opened in June 1854.
 When the park opened, only some of the sculptures were complete.
 The Tertiary Island was least complete.
 During 1854-1855, Waterhouse continued towards his whole plan, but in 1855 the directors of Crystal Palace Company ordered him to stop.
 He had just begun a life-sized mammoth.
 However, the directors decided his work had already created the effect first intended.
 ‘More’ was not always ‘better’.